 Starting as young as 12 months and going up through the teen years, the Aquarium offers classes and summer camps specially designed to get each age group excited and educated about marine life.

-If it's a nice day, you can save money by packing a lunch or snack and eating it just outside the Aquarium at the waterfront tables that dot the harbor.
-Inside, the Harbor View Cafe is the New England Aquarium’s own dining area, and features floor-to-ceiling windows so you can take in scenic views of the city while you eat.
+If it's a nice day, you can save money by packing a lunch or snack.
+Enjoy it just outside the Aquarium at the waterfront tables that dot the harbor.
+Inside, the Harbor View Cafe is the New England Aquarium’s own dining area.
+It features floor-to-ceiling windows so you can take in scenic views of the city while you eat.
 The cafeteria options are very family-friendly and there are lots of high chairs available for the littlest diners.
 In the warmer months, there’s also an outdoor cafe at the Aquarium.

 But this being the most tourist-friendly part of town, there are plenty of other kid-friendly dining options in walking distance.
-If a trip to the Aquarium has whet your appetite for some seafood, look no further than the Legal Sea Foods directly across the plaza.
+If you've found an appetite for seafood, look no further than the Legal Sea Foods directly across the plaza.
 You’ll find reliably good meals for parents and kids alike.
 There’s even an aquarium and lobster tank in the restaurant to keep kids entertained.
 Panera Bread is just a few blocks away from the Aquarium at 200 High Street.
-Finally, the Faneuil Hall/Quincy Market area is bursting with kid-friendly dining options that will please any palate, and is only about a five-minute walk from the Aquarium.
-For more places to eat in Boston, check out our Boston Restaurant Guide.
+Finally, the Faneuil Hall/Quincy Market area is bursting with kid-friendly dining options that will please any palate.
+It'ss only about a five-minute walk from the Aquarium.
+For more places to eat in Boston, see our Boston Restaurant Guide.

 How to buy tickets to the Boston's aquarium